5T33Z0/OC-Little-Translated/07_PCI_BAR_Size/README.md

 `°`Maximum for macOS.

-## Note
+## ⚠️ Attention
-Before changing any of these values, research if your GPU supports BAR Resize and check the supported size with tools like HWiNFO in Windows.
+- Before changing any of these settings, check if your GPU supports BAR Resize with tools like HWiNFO in Windows.
+- Make sure you have a working backup of your EFI on a flash drive – just in case the system won't boot after changing any of these settings.